ggrek1988/REST_ASSURED_Serializacja_Authorization_Lombok/README.md

-# REST_ASSURED_Serialization_Authorization_useLombok
+# TEST REST API Authorization

-This is a project with my solution of some proposed exercises from my local server "https://jsonplaceholder"
+This is a project with my solution of some proposed exercises from my local server jsonplaceholder

 ## **Tools**
 Project is created with: